Using water power to fight poverty

 This scheme aims to highlight how these smaller versions of micro-hydro systems can generate electricity from very small streams.
 The Kenyan Energy Ministry’s Department of Renewable Energy, dubbed it "wonderful".

 No more travelling to buy or recharge batteries for lighting, radios or televisions.
 No more buying fuel for lighting homes.
 Kathamba villager Sebastian Wakone previously used kerosene for lighting, but now pico-hydro power means that savings on fuel can go towards other essential family budget areas, particularly his children’s education.

 "No longer will our children fail to study due to lack of ten bob for purchasing paraffin," said Kathamba Self Help Group 2000 chairman, James Muchira.While Practical Action helped provide power generation equipment, technical knowledge and support, the local people contributed the hard physical work.
 "It has really helped us as a community," according to Thima resident Polly Murimi.

-Access to energy offers communities simple yet life changing opportunities such as education, sanitation and healthcare.
+Access to sustainable energy offers communities simple yet life changing opportunities such as education, sanitation and healthcare.
 Which, let’s face it, are all any human’s right.

 Providing electricity costs so little compared to the life changing assistance it can offer; which is ultimately the opportunity to overcome poverty.

 You can help turn this into a reality for so many more people by making a donation or by making your point:

 You can download technical briefs and manuals on Micro Hydro at Practical Answers, the technical information service of Practical Action, or you can submit an enquiry to the Practical Action staff via the online form